 Is a Second Opinion a Good Thing?

 There is one thing you can count on when getting a second opinion on your retirement investments- disagreement.
-Every financial adviser has his or her ways of going about the investment process.
+Every financial advisor has a way of going about the investment process.
 Chances are it is going to be different than how you are currently investing.
 It could be the smallest difference.
 Yet it will be enough to create a doubt in your mind.
 Getting a second opinion can be a good thing as long as you realize a few things up-front.
-Not knowing these four things could lead to some bad decision making on your part.
+Not knowing these four things could lead to some bad decision-making on your part.